papasnippy/react-bolivianite-grid/src-docs/src/articles/examples/copy-and-paste.md

 # Copy and paste

-Example of grid, based on [this](/examples/editable) example, that implements copy/paste feature.
+Example of grid, based on [this](/examples/editable) example, that adds copy/paste features.

 Notes:
 - `CMD/CTRL`+`C` - copy cells